 For 150,000 of the stock options and 150,000 of the performance-based restricted shares described above (the "Bonus Equity"), there is an additional performance vesting criteria.
 Notwithstanding whether all of the time and/or performance conditions described above have been met, the Bonus Equity will not vest if the Compensation Committee of the Company determines, in its sole discretion, within 45 days following the date on which it would otherwise vest, that such Bonus Equity will not be permitted to vest on such scheduled vesting date, thereby exercising its "negative discretion" right.
-In making such determination, the Compensation

-Committee may take into consideration such factors as it deems appropriate, including, without limitation, whether any additional performance goals established by the Compensation Committee from time to time with respect to the vesting of such Bonus Equity have been met.
+In making such determination, the Compensation Committee may take into consideration such factors as it deems appropriate, including, without limitation, whether any additional performance goals established by the Compensation Committee from time to time with respect to the vesting of such Bonus Equity have been met.
 Such performance goals may include goals based on Mr. Fleisher's performance with respect to any special projects and/or transformational initiatives that have been assigned to him by the CEO.
-The Compensation Committee determined that additional performance goals established by the Compensation Committee from time to time with respect to the vesting of Mr. Fleisher's Bonus Equity had been met for fiscal 2009 for the Bonus Equity that was scheduled to vest on November 14, 2009.
-Therefore, 20% of the options vested as of November 14, 2009.
-However, while the time vesting and additional performance vesting criteria for 20% of the restricted shares was achieved for the Bonus Equity scheduled to vest on November 14, 2009, none of the performance vesting criteria set forth above for the restricted shares had been achieved and, therefore, none of the restricted shares vested as of the date on which they otherwise would have vested.
+The Compensation Committee determined that additional performance goals established by the Compensation Committee determined that additional performance goals established by the Compensation Committee determined that additional performance goals of the Bonus Equity that was scheduled to vest on November 14, 2009 and for fiscal 2010 for the Bonus Equity that was scheduled to vest on November 14, 2009 and an additional 20% of the options vested on November 14, 2010.
+However, while the time vesting criteria and additional performance vesting criteria for the Bonus Equity, were achieved for the restricted shares scheduled to vest on November 14, 2009 and November 14, 2010, none of the stock price hurdles set forth above for the restricted shares have been achieved as of January 6, 2011 and, therefore, none of the restricted shares have vested as of such date.